boblail/boblail.github.io/_posts/2012-05-05-the-principles-of-product-development-flow.markdown

 </figure>

 > In the past you may have been told that the key to economic success is efficiency…[or] conformance to plan… I would suggest that both of these popular beliefs are fundamentally wrong.
-The key to economic success is <u>making good economic choices</u> with <u>the freshest possible information</u>. (p235, emphasis mine)
+The key to economic success is <u>making good economic choices</u> with <u>the freshest possible information</u>.
+> <span class="author">p235, emphasis mine</span>

 <!--more-->